Department of Plant Sciences and Plant Pathology

 Required Courses

 There are no set course requirements for Plant Sciences degree programs.
 Course requirements are set by the student's graduate committee.
-However, all students are required to participate regularly in the PSPP seminar series, which includes presenting a research seminar once a year for each academic year enrolled in graduate school.
-In order to facilitate this seminar participation and presentation requirement, graduate students can enroll in PSPP 594 Seminar (1 credit), which is offered every Fall and Spring semester.
+However, all students must participate regularly in the PSPP seminar series, which includes presenting a research seminar once a year for each academic year enrolled in graduate school.
+To facilitate this seminar participation and presentation requirement, graduate students can enroll in PSPP 594 Seminar (1 credit), offered every Fall and Spring semester.

 The PSPP Department requires a minimum of thirty (30) credits for a master's degree, both thesis and non-thesis (Plan A, Plan B, Plan C).
-For a master’s degree with a thesis, the PSPP Department combines the required comprehensive examination and thesis defense such that they can be offered simultaneously.
+For a master’s degree with a thesis, the PSPP Department combines the required comprehensive examination and thesis defense to offer them simultaneously.
 For additional master’s degree requirements, see The Graduate School web page http://www.montana.edu/gradschool/policy/degreq_masters.html.

 The PSPP Department requires a minimum of thirty (60) credits for a PhD degree, of which eighteen (18) to twenty-eight (28) must be dissertation credits.
 A maximum of thirty (30) credits from a previously earned master's degree (from MSU or another accredited University) may be applied toward the sixty (60) credit minimum required for the doctoral degree.
 Doctoral students who have previously earned a master’s degree must take at least twelve (12) coursework credits and eighteen (18) to twenty-eight (28) dissertation (690) credits beyond the master’s degree credits.
-For a PhD degree, the PSPP Department combines the required comprehensive examination and thesis defense such that they can be offered simultaneously.
+For a PhD degree, the PSPP Department combines the required comprehensive examination and thesis defense to offer them simultaneously.
 For additional PhD degree requirements, see The Graduate School web page http://www.montana.edu/gradschool/policy/degreq_doctoral.html.